janaxs/javascript-style-guide/README.md

 Disallow space after object key but require space before object value.

 `var x = {a: 1};`

+Disallow empty lines at the beginning and the end of a block.

 Related settings in `.jscsrc`.